tio/tio/README.md

   -v, --version                          Display version -h, --help                             Display help

-Options and sub-configurations may be set via configuration file.
+Options and profiles may be set via configuration file.

 See the man page for more details.
 ```